-You have thought and thought about learning Spanish abroad but you are afraid that being over 30 years old, there aren’t as many options to learn Spanish in another country for you.
+You have thought and thought about learning Spanish abroad for adults but you are afraid that being over 30 years old, there aren’t as many options to learn Spanish in another country for you.
 I get it—you have been in the workforce for a while, perhaps have a family and tons of responsibilities.
 So you need concrete reasons why you should take time out of your busy life to go do something that seems like most people do in their early 20s.
 I’ll be that person!
 I have the reasons!
-And let me start by saying, there are more people 30 years of age and older who want to learn Spanish abroad than you think.
+And let me start by saying, there are more people 30 years of age and older who want to learn Spanish abroad as an adult than you think.
 So, go for it!

 Below are the top reasons why you should learn Spanish abroad, age 30, 40, 50 and up.